 The likely causes of Epilepsy for individuals with NF2 include:

-What is - A stroke occurs when the blood supply to the brain is interrupted or reduced.
-This deprives your brain of oxygen and nutrients, which can cause your brain cells to die.
+A Stroke occurs when the blood supply to the brain is interrupted or reduced; this deprives your brain of oxygen and nutrients, which can cause your brain cells to die.

-A stroke may be caused by a blocked artery (ischemic stroke) or a leaking or burst blood vessel (hemorrhagic stroke).
-Some people may experience a temporary disruption of blood flow through their brain (transient ischemic attack, or TIA).
+A stroke may be the result of a blocked artery (Ischemic Stroke) or a leaking or burst blood vessel (Hemorrhagic Stroke).
+Some people may experience a temporary disruption of blood flow through their brain (Transient Ischemic Attack, or TIA).

 Cognitive Issues are brain issues the result of brain cell damage and can differ depending on the regions of the brain the issue lies.
-People with NF2 are at risk to potentially develop Cognitive Issues but only as the result of brain trauma from; fast changing tumors, surgery, or radiation / radiotherapy treatments.
+People with NF2 are at risk to potentially develop Cognitive Issues but only as the result of brain trauma from:

 Some additional thing that could determine what is or is not affected includes damage to the following:

 Men and women access different parts of their brains for the same tasks.
-Women's brains have more white matter.
-Men have more gray matter.
+Women have more White Brain Matter.
+Men have more Gray Brain Matter.

 Disclaimer: Neurofibromatosis Type 2 - Information and Services, www.nf2is.org, is not run by medical experts, affiliated with